 When two-thirds of parents don’t discuss money with their kids, it’s not surprising that it becomes the main source of stress for 44 percent of people.
-From working, balancing money for your monthly expenses, paying off college loans, and saving money for your retirement, there are many personal finance matters to manage once you enter adulthood.
+From working, balancing money for your monthly expenses, paying off college loans, and saving money for your retirement, there are much personal finance matters to manage once you enter adulthood.

 So while most people don’t keep track of all their finances, and a majority of Americans don’t know how much money they spent last month, you can start adulthood on the right foot with these 14 personal finance tips.

 Related: The Best Jobs for 15 Year Olds